nysbc/sinedon/README.md

 See examples directory for some examples of how to use sinedon.

-# USAGE
+# Usage

-## Config File:
+## Config File

 Sinedon can be given default database connection parameters in a config file called `sinedon.cfg` which should be in your home directory or in the current directory where you run your python script from.
 See the example config file: `examples/sinedon.cfg`.

-## Defining Python classes that will map to database tables:
+## Defining Python classes that will map to database tables

 You must create a Python module that will map to a MySQL database.
 In the module, you will define a class for each table in your database.
 These classes must be subclasses of sindedon.Data.
 See `examples/mydata1.py` and `examples/mydata2.py` for an example of such a module.

-## Connecting to the database through Sinedon:
+## Connecting to the database through Sinedon

 First, the database connection parameters must be configured, either through a config file as mentioned above, or at runtime using `sinedon.setConfig()`.